pixel365/bx/README.md

   - `replace` – Overwrite the existing file.
   - `skip` – Skip copying if the file exists.
   - `replace_if_newer` – Overwrite only if the source file is newer.
+- **convertTo1251** (optional) - Specifies whether to convert the file contents to windows-1251 encoding.
+Applies only to *.php files, as well as description.ru.
+Defaults to false.

 ### Example Stages